TridentSDK/slate/source/index.md

 }
 ```

 The TridentSDK configuration is similar to that of the Bukkit configuration, however, we use JSON instead of YAML.
-JSON has a slightly more complex syntax than YAML, however, it does not have the same constraints (such as anti-tabs, spacing, etc).
+JSON has a slightly more complex syntax than YAML, however, it does not have the same constraints (such as lack of tabs, spacing, etc).

 Each `TridentPlugin` has a configuration directory to hold files the plugin may have.
-This can be accessed using `TridentPlugin#getgetConfigDirectory()`, returned as a `File`.
+This can be accessed using `TridentPlugin#getConfigDirectory()`, returned as a `File`.
 This file is actually a folder.

 A configuration file can be created, or retrieved using the `ConfigFactory#createConfig(...)` method, from `Factories#configs()`.
 More information about `Factories` can be found in the [section below](#factories).
-If this config exists, the data will be loaded into the returned `JsonConfig` object.
-Else, it will be created for you.
-The path is preferred to have a `.json` file type.
+If the config specified in createConfig already exists, the data will be loaded into the returned `JsonConfig` object.
+Otherwise, it will be created for you.
+The file should have a `.json` file type.

-If you do not want your configuration, it can be deleted at the path specified in the JsonConfig.
+If you wish to remove your configuration, it can be deleted at the path specified in the JsonConfig.

 Once the `JsonConfig` constructor is invoked, the object will automatically reload and store the configuration to memory.
-If the config is changed externally, such as by opening with a text editor, then you must reload yourself.
+If the config is changed externally, such as by opening with a text editor, then you must reload the configuration file yourself.

 ### Getting and setting

-Config manipulation is handled at `ConfigSection`, where get/set for all primitives, lists, objects, BigInteger, and BigDecimals in the config is supported.
-There is also `contains()`, parent/child section access, and programatic access to the JSON object form of the config, and saving capability.
+Configuration manipulation is handled at `ConfigSection`, where get/set for all primitives, lists, objects, BigInteger, and BigDecimals in the configuration is supported.
+There is also `contains()`, parent/child section access, and programmatic access to the JSON object form of the configuration, and saving capability.
 Trident parses without comments, so you can have `//` comments without a problem.
 The technical documentation for JSON can be found at the [Engineering Task Force website](http://www.ietf.org/rfc/rfc4627.txt).
 However, most developers can get by with the example provided on the right.

 ## Factories

-The TridentSDK factories API provides a creational access to the major components of TridentSDK, especially implemetation-specific facilities.
+The TridentSDK factories API provides a factory to access many of the major components of TridentSDK, especially implementation-specific facilities.
 Classes that relate to collections, configuration, executors, tasks, threads, and reflection can be accessed from Factories.
-Factories replaces the important methods from the original Bukkit class with a modular, easy to understand and access API.
+Factories replace the important methods from the original Bukkit class with a modular API that is easy to understand and access.

-Factories is thread-safe.
+Factories are thread-safe.
 Initialization occurs before any access is done to the `Factories` class, as well as guarding by `HeldValueLatch`, which blocks until the main thread initializes all accessors inside of Factories.

 Here is a list of all facilities provided by `Factories`: